plenoptic-org/plenoptic-cshl-vision-2024/docs/source/introduction.md

 In this notebook, we saw the basics of using `plenoptic` to investigate the sensitivities and invariances of some simple convolutional models, and reasoned through how the model metamers and eigendistortions we saw enable us to understand how these models process images.

 `plenoptic` includes a variety of models and model components in the [plenoptic.simulate](https://plenoptic.readthedocs.io/en/latest/api/plenoptic.simulate.html) module, and you can (and should!) use the synthesis methods with your own models.
-Our documentation also has [examples]((https://plenoptic.readthedocs.io/en/latest/tutorials/applications/Demo_Eigendistortion.html)) showing how to use models from torchvision with plenoptic.
+Our documentation also has [examples](https://plenoptic.readthedocs.io/en/latest/tutorials/applications/Demo_Eigendistortion.html) showing how to use models from [torchvision](https://pytorch.org/vision/stable/index.html) (which contains a variety of pretrained neural network models) with plenoptic.
 In order to use your own models with plenoptic, check the [documentation](https://plenoptic.readthedocs.io/en/latest/models.html) for the specific requirements, and use the [`validate_model`](https://plenoptic.readthedocs.io/en/latest/api/plenoptic.tools.html#plenoptic.tools.validate.validate_model) function to check compatibility.
 If you have issues or want feedback, we're happy to help --- just post on the [Github discussions page](https://github.com/LabForComputationalVision/plenoptic/discussions)!